bendiksolheim/sbanken-cli/README.md

   sb help <command>     Show information about a specific command
 ```

-It expects a file called `.sbconfig` in your home folder with the following content:
+It expects to find the file `.sbconfig` in your home folder with the following
+content:

 ```
 {